All Things Must Pass (song)

-"All Things Must Pass" is a song by English rock musician George Harrison, issued in November 1970 as the title track to his triple album of the same name.
-Billy Preston released the song originally – as "All Things (Must) Pass" – on his Apple Records album Encouraging Words (1970) after the Beatles had rehearsed the song in January 1969 but did not include it on their Let It Be album.
-The composition reflects the influence of the Band's sound and communal music-making on Harrison, after he had spent time with the group in Woodstock, New York, in late 1968.
+"All Things Must Pass" is a song written by English rock musician George Harrison.
+Harrison wrote the song in 1968 and introduced it to the Beatles during the "Get Back" sessions in January 1969.
+After not being included on Let It Be (1970), Billy Preston recorded and released the song as "All Things (Must) Pass" – on his Apple Records album Encouraging Words (1970).
+Harrison then recorded a version for his debut solo album All Things Must Pass, released in November 1970.
+The composition of Harrison's version reflects the influence of the Band's sound and communal music-making on Harrison, after he had spent time with the group in Woodstock, New York, in late 1968.
 In his lyrics, Harrison drew inspiration from Timothy Leary's poem "All Things Pass", a psychedelic adaptation of the Tao Te Ching.

 The subject matter deals with the transient nature of human existence, and in Harrison's All Things Must Pass reading, words and music combine to reflect impressions of optimism against fatalism.
 On release, together with Barry Feinstein's album cover image, commentators viewed the song as a statement on the Beatles' break-up.
 Widely regarded as one of Harrison's finest compositions, its passing on by his former band has provoked comment from biographers and reviewers.
-Music critic Ian MacDonald described "All Things Must Pass" as "the wisest song never recorded by The Beatles", while author Simon Leng considers it "perhaps the greatest solo Beatle composition".
+Music critic Ian MacDonald described "All Things Must Pass" as "the wisest song never recorded by the Beatles", while author Simon Leng considers it "perhaps the greatest solo Beatle composition".
 The recording was co-produced by Phil Spector in London; it features an orchestral arrangement by John Barham and contributions from musicians such as Ringo Starr, Pete Drake, Bobby Whitlock, Eric Clapton and Klaus Voormann.

-Although the Beatles did not formally record the song, a 1969 solo demo by Harrison appears on their compilation Anthology 3 (1996).
+Although the Beatles did not formally record the song, a 1969 solo demo by Harrison appears on their compilation Anthology 3 (1996) and as a band undertook over 70 takes of the track.
 An early version from the All Things Must Pass sessions was released on Harrison's posthumous compilation Early Takes: Volume 1 in 2012.
 Paul McCartney performed "All Things Must Pass" at the Concert for George tribute in November 2002, a year after Harrison's death.
 Jim James, the Waterboys, Klaus Voormann and Yusuf Islam, and Sloan Wainwright are among the other artists who have covered the song.